Connecticut Man Who Tested Positive For Omicron Variant Resting At Home With Mild Symptoms, Gov. Lamont Says

-NEW YORK (CBSNewYork) — The Omicron variant continues to spread, and more cases have been confirmed in Connecticut and New York City.
+NEW YORK (CBSNewYork) — As Omicron variant continues to spread, four more cases have been confirmed in New York.

+Connecticut and New Jersey have each reported at least one case.READ MORE: Negative COVID Test Needed To Enter U.S., As Officials Try To Slow Spread Of Omicron

 His family member had recently traveled to the Anime NYC convention at the Jacob Javits Center.